tek/splain/README.md

 This plugin removes some of the redundancy of the compiler output and prints additional info for implicit resolution errors.

+# Releases

+### built-in - Scala 2.13.6+

+Most features in splain 0.5.8 has been integrated into Scala 2.13.6 compiler through [this patch]().

+- Recommended if using Scala 2.13 and only splain 0.5.8 features.
+However, ...
+- **This integration is not 100%!** Configuration parameters have to be given new names to be compliant with the compiler standard.
+Some features are also discarded.

+### v1.x (current) - Scala 2.13.6+

+The above integration introduces a new compiler extension type (AnalyzerPlugin) that rendered most of old source code for splain v0.x incompatible or redundant.
+Thus, the team have decided to move on to the next major version, designed from scratch to have a cleaner architecture and better test coverage.
+Unfortunately, it will **not be available for Scala 2.13.5-**

+- Recommended if using Scala 2.13 and the latest splain features/bugfixes.
+- PRs and issues submitted for it will be given priority.

+### v0.x (maintenance) - Scala 2.12, 2.13.5-

+The latest devel

+This version will be in continuous development and maintenance until end-of-support of the underlying Scala compiler.
+However, if you are already using Scala 2.13, it will be strongly recommended to submit bug report and test cases directly to the latest v1.x.

+- Recommended if using Scala 2.12

 # Usage

+### v1.x, v0.x

 Include this line in your `build.sbt` (_not_ `project/plugins.sbt`!!):